YuboZhangPKU/ERICA/README.md

 TGGATTCGTCCGCCCAGGCACNTCACTGAGCAATCAGACCTCGCATACTA
 TGGATTCGTCCGCCCAGGCACATCACTGAGCAATCAGACCTCGCAAACTA
 ```
 Users can use algorithms such as [Clustal W](http://www.clustal.org/clustal2/) or [LASTZ](http://www.bx.psu.edu/~rsharris/lastz/) for whole genome alignment.
-We also provide a shell script `fa2MSA.sh` to generate alignments using genome assemblies and process the data for downstream analyses.

 For a population-level study, genotype data storing in the format of [Variant Call Format (VCF)](https://doi.org/10.1093/bioinformatics/btr330) can be used.
 Users can use `vcf2MSA.py` to convert custom VCF files to MSA format.

 An example of VCF:
 ```